Xetibo/ReSet-Doc/sections/technologies.typ

 )

 #text(12pt, [*UI Toolkit*])* | ReSet uses GTK4 as its UI toolkit.*\
-GTK (Gnome [@gnome] toolkit, or formerly Gimp Toolkit) is a well established UI toolkit under Linux that has seen decades of usage and improvements.
+GTK (Gnome [@gnome] toolkit, formerly Gimp Toolkit) is a well established, LGPLv2.1+ licensed UI toolkit under Linux that has seen decades of usage and improvements.
 While the library itself is written in C, it does offer stable language bindings for a large set of languages, including Rust via #link("https://gtk-rs.org/")[gtk-rs].
 Compared to native Rust libraries, it offers a more robust set of defined widgets, themes and tools.
 Specifically the toolkit "iced" was considered, however, it currently lacks documentation and needs several library